Team-Guardian/QR-Barcode-Reader/README.md

 This is the second version of the QR code scanner for machine vision.
+The installation script qr_code_install may be used to create a virtual environment 'qr' with the necessary dependencies.

 What the code does